galitrahimtno/indy-hipe/text/didcom-over-xmpp/README.md

 ## Summary
 [summary]: #summary

-The DIDCom-over-XMPP feature provides an architecture to exchange DIDCom Connection Protocol messages over the XMPP chat protocol.
+The DIDCom-over-XMPP feature provides an architecture to exchange DIDCom connection protocol messages over the XMPP chat protocol.
 It enables:

 - Initiation, use, maintenance and termination of a trusted electronic relationship
 - Binding of that relationship to a human-to-human communication channel